 - Spread the cooled mushroom mixture all over the slices of bacon in an even layer.
 Brush the beef with the mustard and place in the middle of the bacon.
 Wrap tightly using the cling film as an aid. (see tip below).
 Leave to cool in the fridge.

 - Meanwhile, lightly flour your work surface and roll the chilled puff pastry to a 1cm thick rectangle.
 Lightly brush the edges lightly with beaten egg.
-Unwrap the beef and place in the centre of the pastry.
+Place the beef in the centre of the pastry with the filo pastry fold down.
 Roll the pastry around the beef, turn such that the fold is on the underside and fold each end underneath, trimming off the excess.
 Make sure the pastry is well sealed.
 Place back in the fridge, covered, for no less than 30-60 minutes or up to a week.

 - Preheat the oven to 210-220 degrees celsius.
 Brush the pastry with beaten egg yolk on all sides except the bottom.
 Season the top of the pastry with sea salt and place in the oven for 30-40 minutes.
 Leave the Beef Wellington to rest for 10 minutes before carving.